gadzbi123/personal-website/content/posts/post-1.md

 ---
 title: "Everyone works differently and that's Ok"
 date: 2025-03-03T00:00:00+01:00
 description: "While being at several companies, I have encountered a special thing.
-Everyone work differently, because every person is unique"
+Everyone work differently, because every person is unique..."
 tags: [programming, individuality, work]
 ---
 This is one of the realizations that I had, when I started to work at my first job.
 I thought that everyone should do things same way.
 This is how the education system worked.